erri120/lotus/README.md

 Another category of mods you can easily add to this setup.
 You only have to make sure that the outfits fit the character body (see [Character Mods](#character-mods)).
 It's also a good idea to find BodySlide files for that outfit so you can customize it.

-Install the outfit and, optionally but highly recommended, merge the outfit in the `Armor - Merged` merge.
-Use the `Merge Plugins Hide` to activate all plugins from that merge, open zMerge, add the esp to the merge and rebuild it.
+Install the outfit and, optionally but highly recommended, merge the outfit in the `Outfits - Merged` merge.
+Use the `Merge Plugins Hide` to activate all plugins from that merge, assing the new plugin to the Outfits LOOT group (see [Using LOOT](#using-loot)), sort with LOOT, open zMerge, add the esp to the merge and rebuild it.
 Make sure you disable all plugins with `Merge Plugin Hide` when you're finished.

-I recommend you take a look at [this](https://www.patreon.com/file?h=21212492&i=3571021) PDF if you want to fully integrate the outfit into the setup.
 If the outfit contains high heels, check out [Heels Sound](https://www.loverslab.com/files/file/1795-heels-sound/) and change the Footstep Set of the Armor Addon to `AngelFSTHeelsFootstepSet`.

 ### ENB